For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 When will I be notified of the outcome?

-Applicants should expect to learn the outcome of their application by approximately March 2025.
+Applicants should expect to learn the outcome of their application by approximately June 2026.

 My application was unsuccessful.
 Can I appeal this?

 There is no right of appeal for unsuccessful applications.
+However, you may contact the relevant department to understand more about why your application was unsuccessful.

 Can I submit an application past the closing date?